unraid/docs/docs/unraid-os/system-administration/maintain-and-update/changing-the-flash-device.md

 The USB flash device is critical to your Unraid server as it stores the operating system, configuration files, and license.
 If this device fails or becomes unreliable, prompt replacement is essential to avoid data loss and minimize downtime.

 :::caution
-When you replace your Unraid USB flash device, your license is transferred to the new device, and the old flash device is blacklisted.
-This action is permanent and cannot be undone.
+When you replace your Unraid USB flash device, your license is transferred to the new device, and the old flash device is blacklisted **and can no longer be used with Unraid.** This action is permanent and cannot be undone.
 :::

 Some common indicators that your USB flash device may need to be replaced include: